I don't own most of these characters; Disney does. I do own Isabel, her mother, and her sister, though.

 "Oh, please, you're what, ten?
 Not only is the whole thing disgusting since you're all gay, but you're together and apparently Shona is a pedophile," Tiffany said with a smug look on her face.

-"Whoa, you're beyond out of line now, bitch," Shego snapped harshly.
+"Whoa, you're beyond out of line now, bitch," Shego snapped harshly and then she turned her attention to her brother.
 "Hego, I thought you were going to prepare her for this, so she wouldn't come across as the cunt Mommy and Daddy suspect her of being."

 Hadrian, Bonnie, and Kim all flinched.
-While they all knew that Shego had a "potty mouth," there were certain words that she did not use unless she was trying to make a real point.
+While they all knew Shego had a "potty mouth," there were certain words she did not use unless she was trying to make a real point.
 "Cunt" was definitely on that list.
-It would seem that little sister did not like big brother's playmate.
+It would seem that the little sister did not like the big brother's playmate.
+This made Hego sit up and looked down at his girlfriend.

 "Tiffany, you said you'd behave," Hego growled, glaring at Tiffany in a manner that let them know he actually was related to Shego and Isabel.